Aoibhcrouse/Portfolio-NESC3505/README.md

 Here is an example of [exploratory data analysis](EDA.md)

+<h2>EEG Data</h2>

+Working with EEG data is very common for neural data scientists as it is one of the most inexpensive way to measure brain activity.

+Here is an example of [EEG data manipulation](EEG)

 <h2>Neuroimaging Data using MRI</h2>

 Working as a neural data scientist, it is very important to be able to work with MRI data and know how to properly display it.